-The purpose of this document is to provide guidelines for health services to complete applications for RHIF 2022-23.
+The purpose of this document is to provide guidelines for health services to complete submissions for RHIF 2023-24.

 Background

 The Victorian Government established the Regional Health Infrastructure Fund (RHIF) in 2016 to assist rural and regional health services and other eligible agencies to improve service capacity, service efficiency and the ability to deliver contemporary models of care within the regional health sector through minor capital grants.
 The investment will ensure continuity of services to the public and assist economic recovery.